-It's no secret that women get paid less than men in professional sports.
+It's no secret that female athletes get paid less than men in professional sports.
 In fact, it's been well documented: The US Women's Hockey and Soccer teams have both fought against this.
 WNBA players make on average a tiny fraction of what NBA players do.

 The same issue occurs in professional softball despite the sport's clear popularity and impressive ratings at the college level.
-One pro pitcher for the USSSA Pride in the National Pro Fastpitch League (which suspended operations in August 2021), Delanie Gourley, took to Twitter (the tweet has since been deleted) to voice her displeasure by comparing her contract to the New York Yankees bat boy's salary.
+One professional softball player for the USSSA Pride in the National Pro Fastpitch League (which suspended operations in August 2021), Delanie Gourley, took to Twitter (the tweet has since been deleted) to voice her displeasure by comparing her contract to the New York Yankees bat boy's salary.

 That means that unless you're superstar Monica Abbott, who signed a million-dollar deal three years ago, you're probably not making very much in women's professional sports.

 Take that $6,000 and divide it by the 52 weeks in a year and you get just $115 per week, or about $500 per month.

 The average MLB player's salary for comparison?
 About $4 million.
-The minimum salary for a major leaguer is $545,000.
-Some quick math will show that over MLB’s 162-game season, a player making the league minimum will eclipse the average NPF salary in just two games.
+The minimum salary for a major leaguer is $563,500.
+Some quick math will show that over Major League Baseball's 162-game regular season, a player making the league minimum will eclipse the average NPF salary in just two games.
 Two stinkin' games!
 Even minor league baseball players at the lowest levels make more than $1,000 per month.

 Now, obviously there are reasons for this.
 The NPF doesn't nearly have the reach or popularity like MLB does.
 It was formed in 2004, features just six teams and is still growing.
 That's fine.

-But it can be argued that we — the viewers — help perpetuate this problem.
-The Women's College World Series draws plenty of viewers and attention, so why doesn't that extend beyond into the NPF?
-These girls are, after all, the best of the best from the college level.
+But it can be argued that we -- the viewers -- help perpetuate this problem.
+The Women's College World Series draws plenty of viewers and attention, so why doesn't that extend beyond into professional fastpitch softball leagues?
+These girls are, after all, the best of the best coming out of college softball.

 Regardless, players like Gourley who have to scrape by or rely on doing outside work like camps and lessons to grow the sport professionally should be appreciated.
 So do your part.
 Get excited.
 Watch the NPF.